 Tip: Don’t Become Over Agitated!
 You can turn your seal coat into a bubbling foam, so remember, you want to mix thoroughly, not create a foamy mess, when re-circulating.

+Can I winter unused sealcoat In my steel tank or sprayer?
 Not a great idea.
 You are far better off storing asphalt sealer back in the drums they came in.
 Winter prep means cleaning out your tanks and sprayers, and running water through them.
 You will find clear directions in your equipment manual for exactly how to do this.
 Come spring, you’ll want to make sure to remove any clumps of dried sealer on the sides and bottom of your tank.
 Otherwise, when those chunks come loose you can seriously damage your spray system.
 Remember, those drums you’re using for storing asphalt sealer must be kept in the 45º to 50º F temperatures.
 Protection from freezing is your number one priority in sealant storage.

 Unused sealcoat and finding warm sealant storage space is not something we want to deal with, but the reality is we must.
 Running out of seal coat during the busy season is unthinkable.
 The old adage “Better to have too much, than not enough” is certainly true in the asphalt business.